ethanbb/spec-state-trans/README.md

     * **Output:** `<date>/<time>/mt_res_layers.mat`

-4. Do NMF and extract classes and transitions for each channel (based on dominant component per time) using `nnmf_all_byday.m`
+4. Do NMF and extract classes and transitions for each channel (based on dominant component per time) using `concat_and_nmf.m`

     * **Output:** `<date>/nmf_res.mat`